Thomas Sankara: Agacher Strip War

-Following the 1974 clashes between Burkina Faso and Mali over the disputed territory of the Agacher Strip, the Organization of African Unity had created a mediation commission to resolve the disagreement and provide for an independent, neutral demarcation of the border.
+Following the 1974 clashes between Burkina Faso and Mali over the disputed territory of the Agacher Strip, the Organisation of African Unity had created a mediation commission to resolve the disagreement and provide for an independent, neutral demarcation of the border.
 Both governments had declared that they would not use armed force to end the dispute.

-Nevertheless, by 1983 the two countries were in disagreement about the work of the commission.
-Sankara also personally disliked Malian President Moussa Traoré, who had taken power by deposing Modibo Keïta's left-leaning regime.
+But by 1983 the two countries disagreed about the work of the commission.
+Sankara personally disliked Malian President Moussa Traoré, who had taken power by deposing Modibo Keïta's left-leaning regime.
 On 17 September Sankara visited Mali and met with Traoré.
 With Algerian mediation, the two agreed to have the border dispute settled by the International Court of Justice (ICJ) and subsequently petitioned the body to resolve the issue.

 In July 1985 Burkina Faso declared the Malian secretary general of the Economic Community of West Africa, Drissa Keita, a persona non grata after he criticized Sankara's regime.
 In September Sankara delivered a speech in which he called for a revolution in Mali.
-Malian leaders were particularly sensitive to the inflammatory rhetoric, as their country was experiencing social unrest.
-Around the same time Sankara and other key figures in the CNR became convinced that Traoré was harbouring opposition to the Burkinabé regime in Bamako and plotting to provoke a border war which would be used to support a counterrevolution.
+Malian leaders were particularly sensitive to the inflammatory rhetoric, as their country was undergoing social unrest.
+Around the same time, Sankara and other key figures in the CNR became convinced that Traoré was harbouring opposition to the Burkinabé regime in Bamako and plotting to provoke a border war, which would be used to support a counterrevolution.

-Tensions at the border first began to rise on 24 November when one Burkinabé national killed another near the border in Soum Province.
+Tensions at the border began to rise on 24 November when a Burkinabé national was killed another near the border in Soum Province.
 Malian police crossed the boundary to arrest the murderer and also detained several members of a local Committee for the Defence of the Revolution who were preparing a tribunal.
 Three days later Malian police entered Kounia to 'restore order'.
 Burkina Faso made diplomatic representations on the incidents to Mali, but was given no formal response.

-At the beginning of December Burkina Faso informed Mali and other surrounding countries that it was conducting its decennial national census from 10 to 20 December.
+At the beginning of December, Burkina Faso informed Mali and other surrounding countries that it was conducting its decennial national census from 10 to 20 December.
 On 14 December military personnel entered the Agacher to assist with the census.
 Mali accused the military authorities of pressuring Malian citizens in border villages to register with the census, a charge which Burkina Faso disputed.
 In an attempt to reduce tensions, ANAD (a West African treaty organization) dispatched a delegation to Bamako and Ouagadougou to mediate.
-President of Algeria Chadli Bendjedid also contacted Sankara and Traoré to encourage a peaceful resolution.
+President of Algeria Chadli Bendjedid contacted Sankara and Traoré to encourage a peaceful resolution.
 At the request of ANAD members, Burkina Faso announced the withdrawal of all military personnel from the disputed region.